sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/deploy_executors_kubernetes.md

 See other possible Environment Variables [here](./deploy_executors_binary.md#step-2-setup-environment-variables).

-> Note: `externalUrl` must be set in the Site configuration for Executors to work correctly.
+> Note: `executor.frontendUrl` must be set in the Site configuration for Executors to work correctly.

 ### Job Scheduling